slanska/flexilite/README.md

 ## Why SQLite?
 SQLite is widely used - from smartphones, to moderately used websites, from embedded devices, to rich desktop applications.
-It is reliable, fast and fun to use.
+It is reliable, fast, cross-platform and fun to use.
-And most importantly, SQLite has all features needed for achieving of Flexilite goals.
+And most importantly, SQLite has all features needed for achieving Flexilite goals.
 When properly configured, SQLite can be a perfect database storage for small workgroups (8-10 simultaneous users creating new content).
-By proper configuration we mean: use larger page sizes (8KB is default for Flexilite), use memory for temporary storage, use WAL for journaling mode, and use shared cache.
+By proper configuration we mean: use larger page sizes (8KB is default for Flexilite), memory for temporary storage, WAL for journaling mode, use shared cache and connection pooling.
 Optimal configuration will be covered in a separate article.

 ## Are other databases supported?